Why Pushing Harder on Downstream Peptides Fails

 As the neuroinflammatory burden begins to reduce through Steps ① and ②, the PDE4 loop progressively weakens.
 This is not a separate intervention — it is the downstream consequence of the anti-inflammatory layers above.
 The practical effect: cAMP signals generated by whatever stimulatory peptide activity is present begin to last longer.
 The cascade starts transmitting partial signals where previously it generated none.

-The brake releases — regulatory peptides can now transmit
+The SST-14 signal restores — regulatory peptides can now transmit

 As somatostatin tone falls with reduced neuroinflammatory pressure, as adenosine accumulation is reduced, and as PDE4 upregulation recedes, the adenylyl cyclase becomes progressively more responsive to stimulatory inputs.
 The body's own VIP, secretin, and oxytocin — which were never absent, merely unable to transmit — begin to carry their signals.
 This is the restoration of the reset system the body already has.